 Aren't the elders supposed to lead the church in financial matters?

 The elders still lead the church because they have to approve the base budget.
 This ensures essential ministries are funded at least to a maintenance level.
 The elders, along with the management team, also determine what items are put forward for approval.
 This is the power of initiation, which constitutes leadership.
-Sharing leadership with members has always been an important policy for Xenos elders, but finance wasn't always included in a systematic way, mainly because the budgets are so complicated.
+Sharing leadership with members has always been an important policy for Dwell elders, but finance wasn't always included in a systematic way, mainly because the budgets are so complicated.
 This policy brings finance into the arena of shared leadership like other areas of ministry.

 Who can participate in the Fiscal Support Team?

-The Fiscal Support Team helps the elders make some very important decisions.
+The Dwell Fiscal Support Team helps the elders make some very important decisions.
 These decisions determine much of the future direction of the church.
 Responsibility and decision-making power should go together.
 Therefore, it is essential we avoid giving such important decision making to people who aren't responsible in their support of the church.
 To this end, the following rules govern who may participate in the retreat:

 - Fiscal Support Team members must be authentic participants in the pledge program.
 They must have registered for the Voluntary Pledge Program by the date given as the deadline for that year (usually January 31), and have performed on their pledge thereafter.

-- Participants must confirm that their pledge to the Xenos General Fund represents 5 percent or more of their gross annual income.
+- Participants must confirm that their pledge to the Dwell General Fund represents 5 percent or more of their gross annual income.
 Some exceptions will be made for the poor.
 This provision is designed to identify serious, regular and responsible givers.

 - If some are unable to give to the level of 5 percent because they are poor or because of special circumstances, they can seek counseling from our personal finance ministry.
 They will have to disclose their financial problems and demonstrate their inability to give 5% is due to conditions beyond their control.
 If the counselor agrees their priorities should not include 5% giving at this time, we will waive this requirement.
 We assume anyone in this position will work toward a more robust giving pattern at the earliest possible time.